 Samsung isn't giving up on the wearables market, following measly sales of its Galaxy Gear.
 Instead, it's back with two new versions.

-The South Korean electronics giant introduced the Gear 2 and Gear 2 Neo smartwatches ahead of the Mobile World Congress trade show in Barcelona.
-They're hitting the market only six months after the original Galaxy Gear was launched - which seems like no time at all.
+The South Korean electronics giant has now released its new smartwatches.
+And they're on the market only six months after the original Galaxy Gear was launched - which seems like no time at all.

 Read: Samsung Gear 2 hands-on